webpack-contrib/install-webpack-plugin/README.md

 ],
 ```

-You can provide a `Function` to the `packageManager` to make it dynamic:
+You can provide a `function` to the `packageManager` to make it dynamic:

 ```js
 plugins: [